Skip To Main Content

 Superintendent Student Safety & Well-Being Committee

-Confronted with confirmed and alleged cases of sexual abuse involving teachers and students dating as far back as the late 1990’s, the Mercer Island School District committed to addressing the culture and conditions in the schools to disrupt any future incidences.
+Confronted with confirmed and alleged cases of sexual abuse involving teachers and students dating as far back as the late 1990s, the Mercer Island School District committed to addressing the culture and conditions in the schools to disrupt any future incidents.
 The challenge is one the district will not walk away from because of the significant opportunity to make its schools safer and more supportive for students.
 The inexcusable and terrible actions of a few do not define the district or community, but it is incumbent upon the staff, students, and community today to do everything possible to reflect through words and actions who we really are and what we stand for collectively.

 The purpose of this committee is to examine the practices, policies, procedures, and training currently used in the district to promote safe and secure schools for everyone.
 The findings of this committee will be turned into recommendations for changes the district may make, which will be publicly presented to the MISD School Board.

-First Committee Meeting
+Committee Meeting Minutes

 MISD & PTA Council Student Safety & Well-Being Webinar